y-scope/clp-ffi-py/README.md

 ### Parallel Processing

 The `Query` and `LogEvent` classes can be serialized by [pickle][15].
-Therefore, decoding and search can be parallelized across streams/files using libraries such as [multiprocessing][13] and [tqlm][14].
+Therefore, deserializing and searching can be parallelized across streams/files using libraries such as [multiprocessing][13] and [tqlm][14].

 ## Testing